JohnCAdrian/simple-faq-master/README_template.md

 ## Feedback
-I enhanced my skill through this insightful challenge provided by devChallenges.io
+I enhanced my skill through this insightful challenge provided by <a href="https://devchallenges.io/"> devChallenges.io</a>